-5. Overview of Submissions
+5. Submissions

 36 submissions were received on the Draft Wairarapa Corridor Plan.
-Of those, 23 were from agencies or groups and 13 were from individuals.
+While this is not a large number, 23 of those submissions were from agencies or groups, many with a large membership base within their community or interest area.
+13 submissions were from individuals.